-Chapter 6 : Mainstreaming Disaster Risk Reduction and Climate Change Adaptation
+Chapter 6: Mainstreaming Disaster Risk Reduction and Climate Change Adaptation

-1. Disaster risk affects the health, safety and security of the people.
+- 1. Disaster risk affects the health, safety and security of the people.
 Disasters risk drivers such as inadequate development panning, poverty, unchecked urban expansion; environmental degradation and weak risk governance have led to increased risk.
 The disaster risk continues to increase as the growing exposure of people and assets to hazards outpaces risk reduction capacities.
-Disaster Risk Reduction (DRR) and Climate Change Adaptation (CCA) efforts share the immediate commonaim of building resilience of people, economiesand natural resources to the impacts of extremeweather and climate change.

-Mainstreaming DRR is a process of integrating DRR and CCA at all levels of decision-making including state, district and village government & community levels and creating direct linkages with international and regional commitments like SFDRR,SDG, Paris Agreement, etc.

-2. With escalating disaster risks, there is a growing consensus that the key to sustained risk reduction lies in 'mainstreaming' the reduction of risks into development.
-This could be done by incorporating the key principles of .

-The mainstreaming needs to be integrated in all phases of planning, programming, budgeting, implementation, monitoring etc. into development goals, governance arrangements, policies and practice.
-Mainstreaming requires the analysis of how potential hazard events could affect the performance of policies, programs and projects, and on the other hand, it needs to look at the impact of the same policies, programs, and projects on vulnerability to hazards.

-- 3. As per the provisions of GSDM Act, 2003, all government departments local authorities, have to prepare their own DM Plans.
-The plans will be prepared after considering the types of disaster that may occurs and their possible effects, the property at risk, provision for prevention and mitigation strategies, promote capacity building and contingency plans etc - 4.
-Disasters and development are closely linked.
+Disaster Risk Reduction (DRR) and Climate Change Adaptation (CCA) efforts share the immediate common aim of building resilience of people, economies and natural resources to the impacts of extreme weather and climate change. - 2.
+Mainstreaming DRR is a process of integrating DRR and CCA at all levels of decision-making including state, district and village government & community levels and creating direct linkages with international and regional commitments like SFDRR,SDG, Paris Agreement, etc. - 3.
+With escalating disaster risks, there is a growing consensus that the key to sustained risk reduction lies in 'mainstreaming' the reduction of risks into development.
+This could be done by incorporating the key principles of DRR and CCA. - The mainstreaming needs to be integrated in all phases of planning, programming, budgeting, implementation, monitoring etc. into development goals, governance arrangements, policies and practice.
+Mainstreaming requires the analysis of how potential hazard events could affect the performance of policies, programs and projects, and on the other hand, it needs to look at the impact of the same policies, programs, and projects on vulnerability to hazards. - 4.
+As per the provisions of GSDM Act, 2003, all government departments local authorities, have to prepare their own DM Plans.
+The plans will be prepared after considering the types of disaster hazards that may occurs and their possible effects, the property at risk, provision for prevention and mitigation strategies, promote capacity building and contingency plans etc

+- 5. Disasters and development are closely linked.
 Disasters can both destroy development initiatives and create development opportunities.
 Development schemes can both increase and decrease vulnerability.
-It has four separate but interrelated dimensions: - i.
-Disasters set back development programming, destroying years of development initiatives. - ii.
-Rebuilding after a disaster provides significant opportunities to initiate development programmes. - iii.
+It has four separate but interrelated dimensions: - Disasters set back development programming, destroying years of development initiatives. - Rebuilding after a disaster provides significant opportunities to initiate development programmes. - iii.
 Development programmes can increase an area's susceptibility to disasters. - iv.
 Development programmes can be designed to decrease the susceptibility to disasters and their negative consequences.

 Thus, it is desirable that development initiatives and DRR are dealt with concurrently in a seamless manner, into all the relevant policies, planning and implementation.
-All development initiatives must factor in the likelihood of greater risk and increase in climate change induced vulnerabilities
+All development initiatives must factor in the likelihood of greater risk and decrease in climate change induced vulnerabilities

 The second and third priorities of the Sendai Framework namely risk governance and investing in disaster risk reduction for resilience, recognize the importance of DRR within and across all sectors of development.
 Sectors of focus include Agriculture, Building and Construction, Education, Energy, Environment, Finance, Health, Planning, Telecommunications, Tourism, Transportation, Urban and rural development, Water and Sanitation.
-Mainstreaming into development planning has been a priority concern for the State Government.
-It should ensure that development plans and programs do not create new forms of vulnerabilits.
+Mainstreaming DRR and CCA into development planning has been a priority concern for the State Government.
+It should ensure that development plans and programs do not create new forms of vulnerabilities.

-5. Planning based on Hazard, Exposure, Vulnerability and Coping Capacity of the State
+6. Planning based on Hazard, Exposure, Vulnerability and capacity assessment of the State

-GSDMA has for integrating disaster management into development planning.
-Each line department, Municipal Corporation, District Collector and District Development Office of the State is required to use it for initiating projects depending on the vulnerability of the project area.
+GSDMA has done a risk assessment for integrating disaster risk management into development planning.
+Each line department, Municipal Corporation, District Collectorate and District Development Office of the State is required to use it for initiating all the projects depending on the vulnerability of the project area.